 While the effects of long-term exposure to low-frequency EMFs are still being studied, many people are looking for practical ways to reduce their exposure.
 In this guide, we’ll cover easy steps to protect yourself from EMF radiation and explore some common sources of EMFs in your daily life.

-Electromagnetic fields (EMFs) are invisible areas of energy influenced by electrical charges, often referred to as radiation, produced by natural and human-made sources.
+They are invisible areas of energy influenced by electrical charges, often referred to as radiation, produced by natural and human-made sources.
+Non-Ionizing Lower-Frequency Radiation, which includes the EMFs emitted by most household devices like microwaves, cell phones, and Wi-Fi routers.
+You can learn

 How to Block EMF in Your Home